aloffawy/aloffawy/README.md

 ### 👨‍💻 About Me

-I am a highly experienced **DevSecOps** and **Cloud Security** professional with over 8 years of expertise in securing cloud infrastructure and embedding security into the development lifecycle.
+I am an experienced **DevSecOps** and **Cloud Security** professional with over 8 years of expertise in securing cloud infrastructure and embedding security into the development lifecycle.
 My experience spans various industries, where I have delivered robust security solutions that protect against ever-evolving cyber threats.
 I have a strong track record in integrating security best practices into DevOps workflows, performing security assessments, and ensuring continuous security compliance in cloud environments.

 I thrive in roles where I can bring my skills in **Azure**, **AWS**, **CI/CD security**, and **cloud architecture** to enhance organizational security posture.
 Passionate about improving security operations and automating security controls, I’m constantly learning to stay ahead in the fast-paced world of cloud and security technologies.